Welcome to Shanghai

 Quality mental health services are available in Shanghai from a variety of English-speaking professionals.
 We’ve had multiple students seek out these services in the past and can provide contact information upon request.

-Most medications for mental health disorders (anti-depressants, anti-anxiety medication) can be brought from the US without issues at customs.
+Most medications for mental health disorders (anti-depressants, anti-anxiety medication) can be brought from the US without issues at customs, though we always recommend students do thorough research prior to departure.
 These medications are often more difficult to obtain in China and students should plan to bring these with them.
-Generally speaking, seeking mental health care is not the norm for college students in China, and it’s possible that students may experience some cultural misunderstandings from locals when it comes to mental health awareness and support.

 Dietary Restrictions